Background: The multidisciplinary Sherman Center for Early Learning in Urban Communities

 learning experiences and outcomes for young children in Baltimore City.
 As part of this mission,

-it is establishing the Sherman Center Doctoral Student Research Award.
-This award seeks to
+the Sherman Center Faculty Research Award was established.
+This award seeks to expand

 1. evaluation of new or existing school-based and out-of-school time learning interventions;